nariakiiwatani/ofaddons_cp2local/readme.md

 - This script doesn't update your project file.
 So you may have to do it by yourself or with ProjectGenerator.

+## Change log
+1/29/2016 asking for cloning from github repo when an addon is not found on local 1/29/2016 initial commit

 ## LICENSE
 The MIT License (MIT)